qtrunguyen/Multiplayer-Augmented-Reality-Game/README.md

 ## Introduction

-This is a Spinner Top Game, using Unity and Photon (a mulitplayer engine), implementing with AR(Augmented Reality
+This is a Spinner Top Game, using Unity and Photon (a mulitplayer engine), implementing with AR(Augmented Reality).

 Note: This game was optimized for Android users.
 A version compatible with iOS will be made in the future.